gbmhunter/eng-calcs-js/README.rst

 ========= ========== ==============================================================================
 Version   Date       Comment
 ========= ========== ==============================================================================
-v7.0.1.1  2014-11-08 Changed references to cladlab.com to mbedded.ninja in the README, closes #67.
-v7.0.1.0  2013-12-15 Added id field to resistor divider calculator HTML table. v7.0.0.0  2013-12-15 Added the 'resistor divider' calculator.
+v7.0.2.0  2014-11-09 Added percentages next to series selection in the 'Standard Resistance' calculator, closes #69.
+Added validator for the input in the 'Standard Resistance' calculator, closes #70. v7.0.1.1  2014-11-08 Changed references to cladlab.com to mbedded.ninja in the README, closes #67. v7.0.1.0  2013-12-15 Added id field to resistor divider calculator HTML table. v7.0.0.0  2013-12-15 Added the 'resistor divider' calculator.
 Created Aptana Studio (eclipse) project for entire repo.
 Renamed repo to 'eng-calcs-js'.